-Our lead product candidate, linaclotide, recently completed the clinical efficacy portion of its development program.
-Our other drug candidates are in earlier stages of development.
-Our business depends entirely on the successful development and commercialization of our product candidates.
-We currently generate no revenue from sales, and we may never be able to develop marketable drugs.
-The research, testing, manufacturing, labeling, approval, sale, marketing and distribution of pharmaceutical products is subject to extensive regulation by the FDA and foreign regulatory authorities, and regulations differ from jurisdiction to jurisdiction.
-We are not permitted to market any of our product candidates in the U.S. until we receive approval of a new drug application, or NDA, from the FDA, or in any foreign jurisdictions until we receive the requisite approvals from such jurisdictions.
-We have not yet submitted an NDA or foreign equivalent in any jurisdiction.
+On August 9, 2011, we and our U.S. collaboration partner, Forest, announced that we submitted an NDA with the FDA for our lead product candidate, linaclotide, for the treatment of IBS-C and CC.
+In the second half of this year, our European partner, Almirall, anticipates submitting a Market Authorization Application, or MAA, with the European Medicines Agency, or EMA, for linaclotide for the treatment of IBS-C. We and Forest are not permitted to market linaclotide in the U.S. until we receive approval of the NDA from the FDA.
+Our other partners, including Almirall in Europe, are not permitted to market linaclotide in any foreign jurisdictions until they receive the requisite marketing approvals from the regulatory authorities in such jurisdictions.

 Obtaining regulatory approval is a lengthy, expensive and uncertain process.
 The FDA and foreign regulatory authorities also have substantial discretion in the drug approval process, including the ability to delay, limit or deny approval of a product candidate for many reasons.
 Potential risks include those that the regulatory authorities:

-- may not deem linaclotide or another product candidate safe and effective; - may not find the data from preclinical studies and clinical trials sufficient to support approval; - may not approve of manufacturing processes and facilities;

-may not approve linaclotide for both IBS-C and CC indications;
+- may not deem linaclotide or another product candidate safe and effective; - may not find the data from preclinical studies and clinical trials sufficient to support approval; - may not approve of manufacturing processes and facilities; - may not approve linaclotide for both IBS-C and CC indications;

-may require significant warnings or restrictions on use to the product label for linaclotide or another product candidate; or may change their approval policies or adopt new regulations.
+may require significant warnings or restrictions on use to the product label for linaclotide or another product candidate; or

+• may change their approval policies or adopt new regulations.

-Linaclotide is our GC-C agonist that is currently in Phase 3 clinical development for the treatment of IBS-C and CC.
-In September and November 2010, we announced that we achieved positive results in each of our two Phase 3 IBS-C trials, and in November 2009, we announced that we achieved positive results in each of our two Phase 3 CC trials.
-Even though linaclotide met all primary and secondary endpoints in each of the Phase 3 IBS-C and CC trials, it may not be approved for either or both indications or for any other indication for which we seek approval from the FDA.
+Linaclotide is our GC-C agonist that achieved positive results in each of our two Phase 3 IBS-C trials and each of our two Phase 3 CC trials.
+Even though linaclotide met all primary and secondary endpoints in each of these trials, it may not be approved for either or both indications or for any other indication for which we seek approval from the FDA or a foreign regulatory authority.
 Further, the FDA and any foreign regulatory authority may disagree with our trial design or our interpretation of data from clinical trials, or they may change the requirements for approval even after they have reviewed and commented on the design for our clinical trials.
 The FDA and any foreign regulatory authority might also approve linaclotide for fewer or more limited indications than we request, or may grant approval contingent on the performance of costly post-approval clinical trials.
 In addition, the FDA and any foreign regulatory authority may not approve the labeling claims that we believe are necessary or desirable for the successful commercialization of linaclotide.
 Any failure to obtain regulatory approval of linaclotide would significantly limit our ability to generate revenues, and any failure to obtain such approval for all of the indications and labeling claims we deem desirable could reduce our potential revenue.